 - Execution logs of Test Cases are preserved only in the running session of Katalon Studio.
 Once you reload Katalon Studio, the logs will disappear.

-Resolve the error in the Test Case
+Debug the Test Case

 Follow these steps: